zeen101/leaky-paywall-subscriber-downloads/readme.txt

 Tested up to: 3.9
 Stable tag: 1.0.0

 Let's you obfuscate any link to any file in your media library.
-More info at http://zeen101.com
+More info at <a href="https://zeen101.com/">ZEEN101.COM</a>

 == Description ==